-- provide homework expectations at beginning of school year - explain how homework is weighted in the trimester grade - clearly explain assignments orally and in writing - use a consistent method of posting and explaining assignments so students can record their assignments accurately - monitor the time used by students to complete assignments and adjust as needed - assess homework in a timely and informative manner so that students benefit from the feedback - clearly identify the consequences for incomplete, missing, late, and substandard homework - inform students and parents when homework is repeatedly incomplete, missing, late, and/or substandard - inform the students and parents of the system for obtaining missed work - make efforts to coordinate the completion of long-term projects, tests, etc. with team and special area teachers - instruct students in the use of skills such as outlining, graphic organizers and reading for understanding - instruct students in how to break long-term assignments into smaller steps - coordinate amongst themselves to ensure students do not have large projects/assignments from different classes due at the same time.
+- provide homework expectations at beginning of school year - clearly explain assignments orally and in writing - use a consistent method of posting and explaining assignments so students can record their assignments accurately - monitor the time used by students to complete assignments and adjust as needed - assess homework in a timely and informative manner so that students benefit from the feedback - clearly identify the consequences for incomplete, missing, late, and substandard homework - inform students and parents when homework is repeatedly incomplete, missing, late, and/or substandard - inform the students and parents of the system for obtaining missed work - make efforts to coordinate the completion of long-term projects, tests, etc. - instruct students in the use of skills such as outlining, graphic organizers and reading for understanding - instruct students in how to break long-term assignments into smaller steps.